natecook/jennajuby/site/content/post/new-york-city-autumn.md

-* **The MET garden rooftop** is amazing anytime of the year but in the fall it is majestic!
+* **The MET garden rooftop** is awesome anytime of the year but in the fall it is especially majestic!
 The rooftop is open early April until late October.
 Last year it was only open until October 28th and I would dare to say it’s worth coming before then, just so you can experience it.
 Have a glass of red wine or warm cider as you look out onto the gleaming orange and yellow trees against the stunning contrast of the downtown skyline.